Swimming Lessons in Atlanta for Kids and Babies

-Private and small-group lessons are available here for children of all ages, including toddlers, and ability levels.
+Private and small-group lessons are available here for children of all ages and all ability levels, including toddlers.
 Emphasis is placed on skills development while helping novice swimmers feel more confident in the water.
 Instructors follow American Red Cross teaching methods.
 Families must either be JCC members or purchase a swim lesson membership for $130, which is separate from the cost of swim lessons.
 Group lessons are $20 per child per session with a series of 10 lessons discounted to $170.

 With Sunsational, kids don’t go to the instructor, the instructor comes to them.
 Sunsational instructors travel to your pool for kids as young as 3 years old.
 Instruction comes with a “learn to swim” guarantee, where children who are unable to complete all lesson tasks are allowed to continue until they are, up to a maximum of four additional sessions.
 Each student receives a personalized lesson plan, and classes can be scheduled in half-hour or hourlong increments.
 Sessions can be booked in six-, 12-, or 18-lesson packages.
 Don’t have a pool?
 Sunsational instructors will meet you at one of their approved pools for an additional fee per session.

 Atlanta, Cumming, Dacula, in Lawrencville, Suwanee